 This is a written work of 5,000 to 8,000 words, required of all students.
-By the end of the second term, faculty members will have advised students on the selection of topics and approved their proposals; they will supervise the research and writing required to complete the project.
+By the middle of the first semester, faculty members will have advised students on the selection of topics and approved their proposals; they will supervise the research and writing required to complete the project.
 Students defend their dissertation in a viva voce session with the designated supervisor.

 The dissertation could be on a topic requiring extensive secondary research and some field work that explores it from multiple angles; it could also be a detailed review essay on a number of books, films, plays or musical compositions by an author or a composer, or a set of works based on a theme or covering a period or an era.
 A third possibility is the analysis of the media coverage of a major event or movement (the Delhi gang rape case; farmers’ suicides; anti-Citizenship Amendment Act [CAA] agitation).
 The topics, however, are not restricted to the examples above; in the past they have ranged from the Public Distribution System to the treatment of the mentally ill, from social themes in Dickens’s novels to Marx’s theory of alienation.